 Detectability results

 In the Aletheia comparison, SteganoGAN is highly detectable across the evaluated payloads.
-This result should be read carefully: for SteganoGAN, high detectability may reflect artifacts of the generation process itself, not only the presence of embedded information.
+This result should be read carefully: for SteganoGAN, high detectability may reflect that the image comes from a specialized steganographic generator, not only traces left by the hidden payload.

 mas_GRDH is represented separately in the Stable Diffusion chart with one point at 0.02 bpp and accuracy 0.50, corresponding to chance-level detection in the reported setting.